-5. Configure IPTables - Firewall with NAT enabled (HN only)
+5. Configure Firewalld - Firewall with NAT enabled (HN only)

-IPTables is a firewall that is widely used on GNU Linux.
-In recent years, RedHat and SuSE Linux moved over to FirewallD.
-However, a lot of GNU Linux users still prefer IPTables.
-The configuration of IPTables is done in the /etc/sysconfig/iptables file, but before modifying it, we have to ensure that IPTables is installed and FirewallD is disabled.
+Firewalld is a firewall that is widely used on GNU Linux.
+In recent years, RedHat and SuSE Linux moved over to Firewalld from IPTables.
+Firewalld should be installed by default, but we can ensure that it is the case: